Sharon-zh/Project182/README.md

 - Choose a user interaction, draw a picture of what the UI will look like (Java Swing)
 - For each of your user stories, make a user interface
 - Go over your user stories and figure out what those user actions

+10. Implemention documentation:
+- W7,8: Interface adapter, Application Business Rule: search, login: Teresa;
+  recommendation, like: Ruby;
+  store, log out: Sharon;
+  comment, sign up: Kevin;

+11. Question:
+  - InmemoryDAO vs FileDAO?
+  - How to use API?
+  - How the data from API is represented in our program?
+  - What is API key?